 We have managed our historical liquidity and capital requirements primarily through the receipt of revenues.
 Our primary cash flow activities involve: (1) generating cash flow from Commissions and Fees, which largely includes New Business Revenue, Renewal Revenue, and Agency Fees; (2) generating cash flow from Franchise Revenues operations, which largely includes Initial Franchise Fees and Royalty Fees; (3) borrowings, interest payments and repayments under our credit agreement; and (4) issuing shares of Class A common stock.
-As of March 31, 2024, our cash and cash equivalents balance was \$51.1 million.
-We have used cash flow from operations primarily to pay compensation and related expenses, general, administrative and other expenses, debt service, special dividends and distributions to our owners.
+As of March 31, 2024 June 30, 2024, our cash and cash equivalents balance was $\$51.1$ million $\$23.6$ million.
+We have used cash flow from operations primarily to pay compensation and related expenses, general, administrative and other expenses, debt service, special dividends, share repurchases, and distributions to our owners.